 My phone rings and my email explodes at the beginning of the year and around tax season.
 Why?
-Everyone is looking at their financials and wondering how to make more or how to keep more.
+Everyone is in tax preparation High Point mode and is looking at their financials and wondering how to make more or how to keep more.

 These are great questions to ask.
 But here is where you need to be alert: Your financials only show us the outcome of the choices you made in the documented time frame.
 To get the results-and the great pay-you want, you have to make good choices up front.
 You must start with great pricing.